Skrillx13/flasky/README.md

 # flasky

-A small &amp; simple theme for MKDocs.
+A small & simple theme for MKDocs.
 Also a derivative of some Sphinx themes.